aciucaru/vintage-analog-web-synth/README.md

 * 2 ADSR envelopes: one for the filter and one for the volume/amplitude

 ### License
-The source code is licensed under the MIT license
+The source code is licensed under the MIT license.

-The images that I made myself are licensed un Creative Commons CC0
+The images that I made myself are licensed under Creative Commons CC0.

 The rest of the images/fonts are free images from the internet and they have their own license.